 - Manual: You can move the pins to where you want them manually.

-Although Altium Designer gives you several choices for your symbol style, for purposes of this example we will leave it set to “Dual in-line."
+Although Altium gives you several choices for your symbol style, for purposes of this example we will leave it set to “Dual in-line."

 Next will set up how many pins are going to be in this symbol by clicking on the up-arrow.
 As you increase the pin numbers, the preview window will dynamically update as you go.
 You can see in the picture below the effect on the preview window of adding pins.